shehabirl/StackInfo-MLH/README.md

 Stack Info
 </h1>
 <strong>
-Showing my StackInfo project as a code sample for MLH Fellowship program 2022.
+Showing my Stack Info project as a code sample for MLH Fellowship program 2022.

 Please if you see this message, consider that this project is owned to [ShehabAdel](https://www.github.com/shehabadel)